Multi-dimensional Backward Stochastic Differential Equations of Diagonally Quadratic Generators with a Special Structure

 For multidimensional quadratic BSDEs, when the terminal value is small enough in the supremum norm, Tevzadze~\cite{Tevzadze2008SPA} proved a general existence and uniqueness result for multi-dimensional quadratic BSDEs.
 Frei and Dos Reis~\cite{FreiDosReis2011MFE} provide a counterexample which show that multidimensional quadratic BSDEs with a bounded terminal value may fail to have a global solution.
 Frei~\cite{Frei2014SPA} introduced the notion of split solution and studied the existence of solution by considering a special kind of terminal value.
 Cheridito and Nam~\cite{cheridito2015Stochastics} and Xing and {\v{Z}}itkovi{\'c}~\cite{XingZitkovic2018AoP} obtained the solvability for multidimensional quadratic BSDEs in the Markovian setting.
 Jamneshan et al.~\cite{JamneshanKupperLuo2017ECP} provided solutions for multidimensional quadratic BSDEs with separated generators.
 Cheridito and Nam~\cite{cheridito2015Stochastics}, Hu and Tang~\cite{HuTang2016SPA} and Luo~\cite{Luo2019ArXiv} obtained local solvability of sysetems of BSDEs with subquadratic, diagonally quadratic and triangularly quadratic generators respectively, which under additional assumptions on the generator can be extended to global solutions.
 When the terminal value is unbounded, Jamneshan et al.~\cite{JamneshanKupperLuo2017ECP} provided solutions when the terminal value is small in the BMO-sense, Fan et al.~\cite{FanHuTang2020ArXiv} obtained global solutions when the generator is convex or concave.

-As a continuation of Hu and Tang~\cite{HuTang2016SPA} and Fan et al.~\cite{FanHuTang2020ArXiv}, we are devoted to the solvability of multidimensional diagonally quadratic BSDEs when the generator has a logarithmic growth of the off-diagonal elements.
-The local solution is constructed directly by \cite[Theorem 2.2]{HuTang2016SPA}.
-Together with the new priori estimate we build, we are able to stitch local solutions to get the global solution.
-In contrast to \cite[Theorem 2.3]{HuTang2016SPA} and \cite[Theorem 2.4]{FanHuTang2020ArXiv}, we allow the generator to have a logarithmic growth of the off-diagonal elements.
+As a continuation of Hu and Tang~\cite{HuTang2016SPA} and Fan et al.~\cite{FanHuTang2020ArXiv}, we are devoted to the solvability of multidimensional diagonally quadratic BSDEs when the generator has a small growth of the off-diagonal elements.
+The local solution is constructed directly by \cite[Theorem 2.2 ]{HuTang2016SPA}.
+Together with the new priori estimate we build and a special kind of `intermediate value' property of the $\s^{\infty}$-norm of the local solution, we are able to stitch local solutions to get the global solution.
+In contrast to \cite[Theorem 2.3]{HuTang2016SPA} and \cite[Theorem 2.4]{FanHuTang2020ArXiv}, we allow the generator to have a small growth of the off-diagonal elements.
 In contrast to \cite[Theorem 2.5]{FanHuTang2020ArXiv} and \cite{Luo2019ArXiv}, we do not assume that the generator is strictly quadratic.
 Finally, assuming that for each $i=1,\cdots,n$, the $i$th component $f^i$ of the generator $f$ is diagonally quadratic, depends only on the first $i$ components of the state variable $y$ and the first $i$ rows of the state variable $z$, we prove existence and uniqueness of the global solution to the multidimensional diagonally quadratic BSDE with a bounded terminal value.

 The rest of the paper is organized as follows.
 In Section 2, we prepare some notations and state the main results of this paper.
 In Section 3, we give an estimate and prove our main results.
 In Section 4, we prove a global solvability result for triangular and diagonally quadratic BSDEs.